tim-band/manimal/README.md

 The tool can cope with multi-gigabyte images.

+The output file specified by `-m` or `--matrix` will be filled with the matrix for transforming the fixed image co-ordinates to the sliding image co-ordinated (in micrometers).

+If not such output file is specified the matrix will be output on standard out.

 ## Find Points of Interest

 ```
-./manimal.py image.czi
+./manimal.py -f image.czi -p poi.csv
 ```

-Sroll around the image as above with right drag and scroll wheel.
+Scroll around the image as above with right drag and scroll wheel.
 You can also use left drag if "Move" is selected at the bottom.
 Select "POI" and you can start left-clicking to add (white) Point Of Interest markers.
 Select "Reg. point" to add (yellow) Registration Point